"Wizard of Oz" ruby slippers find home at film academy

 The slippers were previously due to be sold by Los Angeles auction house Profiles in History in December, with an estimated selling price of $2-$3 million.
 But auction house officials said they did not sell at that time.

-The academy, which organizes the annual Oscar awards, said that DiCaprio and Spielberg had headed a group of "angel donors" to purchase the shoes for a museum planned by the academy.
+The academy, which organizes the annual Oscar awards, said that DiCaprio and Spielberg had headed a group of "angel donors" to purchase the shoes from Profiles in History for a museum planned by the academy.

 Academy officials declined to say how much was paid.
 A pair of red test slippers for "The Wizard of Oz" from the Hollywood collection of actress Debbie Reynolds sold for $612,000 in May 2011.